-Approx. 113 nos of tower would be constructed in Additional Scheme 4 (LILO 1 and LILO 2 of Jamtara - Madhupur Transmission line at Narayanpur Substation).
-Total length of the transmission lines would be approx. 26 km.
-Land footprint of about 22 sq. m. would be required for each transmission tower, where right of way of the transmission lines would be of 27 m (for 132 KV transmission line).
+Approx. 105 nos of tower would be constructed for Chandwa - Latehar TL.
+Total length of the transmission line would be approx. 23.457 km.
+Land footprint of about 22 sq. m. would be required for each transmission tower, where right of way of the transmission line would be of 27 m (for 132 KV transmission line).

-The present land use of the area through which the transmission line (in Additional Scheme 4) passes is primarily agricultural land.
-As discussed in Section 6.3, mainly single cropped is practiced in this area.
-Though there would be restrictions on development work (e.g., construction of building) on the land parcels falling within the right of way, knowing the fact that there would not be any restrictions on these land parcels for use of agricultural purpose, and further both LILO 1 and LILO 2 of Jamtara - Madhupur Transmission line at Narayanpur Substation passing through mainly rural areas where chance of development work being coming up is near future is very meagre, significance of the land use related impacts is considered as minor.
-In case, transmission line (in Additional Scheme 4) passes through forest areas, JUSNL will divert the land use of the area falling within RoW of the TL alignment after obtaining necessary Forest Clearance (as per Forest Conservation Act, 1980) and this would result in a permanent change of land use.
+The present land use of the area through which the Chandwa - Latehar transmission line (in Scheme Z) passes are primarily agricultural land.
+As discussed in Section 6.3, mainly single cropped agriculture is practiced in this area.
+Though there would be restrictions on development work (e.g., construction of building) on the land parcels falling within the right of way, knowing the fact that there would not be any restrictions on these land parcels for use of agricultural purpose, and further the transmission line passing through mainly rural areas where chance of development work being coming up is near future very meagre, significance of the land use related impacts is considered as minor.
+However, Chandwa - Latehar TL alignment will traverse through forest land of approx. 5300m.
+In these areas, JUSNL will divert the land use of the area falling within RoW of the TL alignment after obtaining necessary Forest Clearance (as per Forest Conservation Act, 1980) and this would result in a permanent change of land use.
 Due to permanent changes in land use, overall significance of the land use related impacts is rated as moderate.

-Impact on Soil
+7.1.4 Impact on Soil

 Cutting of vegetation (at tower foundation area), stripping of topsoil and digging of foundation pits for the tower are the three main activities, which are likely to affect the soil structure and quality.
-At the tower site (approx. 142 nos), all vegetation within 2 m beyond the tower base in all direction will be cleared to ground level.
+At the tower site (approx. 105 nos), all vegetation within 2 m beyond the tower base in all direction will be cleared to ground level.
 At four legs of the tower, topsoil will be stripped and foundations will be dug up to a depth of 3 m depending upon the tower type and soil characteristics.
 General practice shows that upon construction of the transmission tower, land below the tower is used for cultivations.
 Therefore, if topsoil removed during tower base construction work is not properly reinstated, it may lead to loss of soil quality and thereby low agricultural productivity.